StarKRE22/Atomic/Docs/Entities/Manual.md

 ## 🔌 Using Plugin for Rider

-For better **code generation** and more convenient workflow in `Rider IDE`, we **highly recommend** installing the [Atomic Plugin](https://github.com/Prylor/atomic-rider-plugin).
+For better **code generation** and more convenient workflow in `Rider IDE`, we **highly recommend** installing the Atomic Rider Plugin from [Jetbrains Marketplace](https://plugins.jetbrains.com/plugin/28321-atomic) or  [GitHub](https://github.com/Prylor/atomic-rider-plugin).
 By default, the code generation works with Unity, but with the plugin, development experience in `Rider IDE` become smoother and more powerful than in Unity.